TO/FROM THE AIRPORT

 Airport Express tickets and MTR tickets can also be be purchased from ticket machines in the Arrivals Hall areas "A" and "B"

 Passengers do not have to purchase Airport Express tickets at the airport.
 There are no platform barriers at the airport station and passengers can board the train without a ticket and pay at the destination station at the Customer Service Centre on the arrival platform, before the exit barriers

 AIRPORT EXPRESS TRAVEL PASS

 For some short stay visitors the Airport Express Travel Pass may be suitable.
 When initially purchased the pass does not have as much flexibility in relation to use of other forms of public transport as the standard Octopus Card.
-It is available with two options;
+It is available with two options and prices, effective 31st January 2016 are;

-Single Airport Express journey and unlimited use of MTR for three days* HK$220
+Single Airport Express journey and unlimited use of MTR for three days* HK$250

-Two Airport Express journeys and unlimited use of MTR for three days* HK$300
+Two Airport Express journeys and unlimited use of MTR for three days* HK$350

 The above prices include a HK$50 refundable deposit